 Today, however, I am interested in the giving patterns of the younger donors and generations.
 What do the study findings on the Generations X and Y giving mean for the future of our nonprofits?

 Across the generations, we find that the largest percentage of donors tend to support social service charities, houses of worship, and health organizations.
-However, when we look at the data, we see the following trends emerge:

 - Generation Y is less likely to support local social services and environmental causes.